Searching for details:

 Strela-1M was also became a basis for the first Soviet flight experiment testing a nickel-hydrogen battery, which was conducted in January 1978.
 The same platform also became a basis for several amateur radio satellites built at NPO PM.

 The second-generation Strela-2 network was reportedly under development since 1973.
 The flight testing of the system started at the beginning of the 1980s, apparently after delays caused by the lack of funding.
 The State Commission led by Lt.
 General Yu.
 F. Kravtsov oversaw the deployment of the network.

 The development of the third-generation Strela network was authorized by a government decree on March 11, 1976.
 The Strela-3 revision of the family was also designated 17F13 and its upgrade -- Strela-3M -- 14F132.
-The completed Strela-3 constellation was to include 12-18 spacecraft orbiting the Earth in a 1,500-kilometer circular orbit with an inclination 82.6 degrees toward the Equator.
+The completed Strela-3 constellation was to include 12-18 spacecraft each in two orbital planes, orbiting the Earth in a 1,500-kilometer circular orbit with an inclination 82.6 degrees toward the Equator.
 The Strela-3 satellite was heavier than its predecessors and provided more effective use of its communication signal.
 New spiral antennas and their deployment mechanism were specifically designed for the satellite.
 The spacecraft architecture probably resembled that of their civilian siblings, known as Gonets.

 Even a partial completion of the network (apparently with as many as six satellites) reportedly enabled its use with direct communications available within limited areas.
 One cited advantage of the constellation was its capability to pick up signals from very weak transmitters thanks to the satellites' low orbit.